 Dapagliflozin and empagliflozin may cause elevations of creatinine in the blood, a warning that kidney function may be impaired.

 Canagliflozin seems to promote weight loss, which may be welcome by some.
+It also doubles the risk of leg and foot amputations when compared to placebo.

 Don’t Use If You . . .